/ / / / /

 1. In a dutch oven, or whatever you prefer to fry in, add enough vegetable oil to fill about 2–3 inches up the sides.
 Turn heat on at medium high and let oil come to 350°F.

 2. Carefully add egg rolls in batches and do not overcrowd.
 Egg rolls are ready when they float to the top and are golden brown.
-Place on a cooling wire rack.
+Remove with tongs and place on a cooling wire rack.

 3. Serve hot with your choice of dipping sauce.